 On the surface, it might look like one variation is winning, but that doesn’t mean that it’s the best one.

 What matters is not just the number of people who clicked your ad but, of those visitors, how many responded to your call to action on the destination page.

 Long term, you should look into the lifetime value of customers who came from specific ads, or if visitors from one ad converted faster than others.

 While that’s a conversation for another day, even here, “optimization” doesn’t just occur once on a single page.
 It can impact the entire customer lifecycle.

 On the above picture, you can see how your ads convert, how much it costs to acquire that conversion, and the conversion rate.

 If these ads don’t bring in customers who buy at full price, you’re spending money that you won’t get back.

-It’s tempting make endless tweaks to an under-performing ad & sometimes new body copy or adding a symbol can make all the difference in the world.
+It’s tempting to endlessly tweak an under-performing ad.
+Sometimes new body copy or adding a symbol can make all the difference in the world.

-With this level of granularity, it’s possible to test multiple ads that target the exact same people, or if you feel like an ad isn’t performing properly, to switch the “likes and interests” targeting while maintaining other targeting parameters like gender & location.
+With this level of granularity, it’s possible to test multiple ads that target the exact same people.
+If you feel like an ad isn’t performing properly, switch the “likes and interests” targeting while maintaining other targeting parameters, like gender and location.

 Even a well-performing ad will wear out its welcome.

-How often you rotate an ad will depend on a variety of factors like the medium you’re advertising on, the amount of unique impressions from the given medium, and how many variations you’re running in the same ad set.
+How often you rotate an ad depends on factors like the medium, number of unique impressions from that medium, and how many variations you’re running in the same ad set.

-Facebook users & popular blog readers for example, tend to visit more frequently.
-Therefore they’re exposed to your display ad more frequently.
+Facebook users and popular blog readers, for example, tend to visit more frequently.
+Therefore, they’re exposed to your display ad more often.